What Is A Bedside Commode Used For ?

 Just because you are using a liner does not mean that you are cutting down on the odors in the room, except for the commode pale which won’t absorb the odors.

-But if you leave the liner and its contents sitting unattended to in the commode pale, the odor will still spread around the room and be absorbed into the materials around it.
+But if you leave the liner and its contents sitting unattended to in the commode pale, the odor will still spread around the room and be absorbed into the surrounding materials.

 If you would like to learn more about disposable commode liners, buying them in bulk, the different brands, homemade versions and more, I have put together all I know about them in an article that you can read here.

-If you are wondering about how environmentally friendly they are, I have another article “are commode liners recyclable ?” where I look at that question, and what that means with regards to commercial products such as disposable commode liners.
+If you are wondering about how environmentally friendly they are, I have another article “are commode liners recyclable ?” where I look at that question, and what that means in regard to commercial products such as disposable commode liners.
 You can read that article here.

 Cleaning the commode